MEET TOMASZ DRYBALA

 Master’s and PhD Research

-In 2025, I began formal research into the neuroscience of decision-making, pursuing my Master’s and eventual PhD at a leading neuroscience university in London.
+In 2025, I began formal research into the neuroscience of decision-making as preparation for my forthcoming Master’s and eventual PhD at a leading neuroscience university in London.
 This marks the next phase in a body of work I’ve built over the past decade: understanding how internal neurochemical patterns shape the way leaders think, decide, and lead under pressure.

-This research extends the core principles behind my books and the Breaking Patterns of Decision-Making program, translating them into formal scientific inquiry.
+This research extends the core principles behind my books and the Neuroscience of CEO Decision-Making program, translating them into formal scientific inquiry.

 Focus of the Study